 The times of ignorance God overlooked, but now he commands all people everywhere to repent, because he has fixed a day on which he will judge the world in righteousness by a man whom he has appointed; and of this he has given assurance to all by raising him from the dead.
 (Acts 17:30-31)

-All of the world will one day be judged for the things they have done and be held accountable before God.
-Unbelievers will be held accountable for breaking God’s law, facing the condemnation of God and going to hell.
-Believers will be held accountable for the things they have done, and will be rewarded by God in heaven based on their actions as believers.
+Every person who has ever lived will be held accountable by God for what they have done.
+Unbelievers will be held accountable for breaking God’s law and face the condemnation in hell.
+God will hold believers accountable for their works and will reward them in heaven.
 The sign God gave to confirm this fact was the resurrection of Jesus Christ from the dead.

-If you do not believe in Jesus Christ, this judgment should be a cause for tremendous fear.
-You will face the wrath of God and suffer an eternity in hell because of the sins you have committed.
+If you do not believe in Jesus Christ, this judgment should cause tremendous fear.
+You will face the wrath of God and suffer an eternity in hell because of your sins.
 But this judgment does not have to be a thing to dread.

 I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.
 Do you believe this?
 (John 11:25-26)